mysociety/alaveteli/doc/manual/docs/installing/email.md

     transport_maps = regexp:/etc/postfix/transports
     local_recipient_maps = proxy:unix:passwd.byname regexp:/etc/postfix/recipients

-and update the mydestinations line (which determines what domains this machine will deliver locally) - add your domain, not `example.com`, to the beginning of the list:
+This tells postfix to accept messages for local delivery where recipients are either defined by a regular expression in `/etc/postfix/transports`, are local UNIX accounts or are local aliases specified as regular expressions in `/etc/postfix/recipients`.
+Also update the `mydestination` line (which determines what domains this machine will deliver locally) - add your domain, not `example.com`, to the beginning of the list:

     mydestination = example.com, localhost.localdomain, localhost